-Abundance of vulnerable smooth oreo was estimated using two different methods.
-The first method was based on the acoustic mark types, where vulnerable biomass was the sum over two flat mark types: DEEP SCHOOLS and SHALLOW SCHOOLS, with the hill biomass added on.
-The second method was based on the length cut-offs on the total biomass, where the ratio of vulnerable to total biomass was calculated from the length data collected from the surveys using a vulnerable cut-off length determined from a mid-point on the left hand limb of the commercial length distribution.
-Estimates were therefore produced for a length cut-off of 33 cm (the 2012 assessment also considered a length cut-off of 34 cm as a sensitivity analysis).
+Vulnerable smooth oreo was estimated based on the acoustic mark types, where vulnerable biomass was the sum over two flat mark types: DEEP SCHOOLS and SHALLOW SCHOOLS, with the hill biomass added on.
 These estimates were made for smooth oreo in the whole of OEO 4 (Table 6).

 One major source of uncertainty in the 2012 survey estimates was that about 25% of the total estimate came from one school mark on the flat.
 The species composition of this mark was not able to be verified by trawling.
-Excluding this mark, i.e., assuming they are not smooth oreo, reduced the total abundance for smooth oreos to 64 860 t with a reduced CV of 31%.
+Excluding this mark, i.e., assuming they were not smooth oreo, reduced the total biomass for smooth oreos to 36 550 t.
+However, the consensus of skippers consulted about the mark is that it was likely to be smooth oreo.

-Table 6: Estimated smooth oreo abundance (t) and CV (in brackets, %) from acoustic surveys in 1998, 2001, 2005, and 2009, and 2012, including estimates for total abundance and vulnerable abundance.
-The vulnerable abundance estimates were based either on vulnerable acoustic marks (shallow and deep schools, plus hills), or a length cut-off of 33 cm.
+Table 6: Estimated smooth oreo vulnerable biomass (t) and CV (%, after the addition of 20% process error) from acoustic surveys in 1998, 2001, 2005, and 2009, 2012, and 2016; includes school marks and hills.